How to Start an LLC in North Carolina

 • Your name must be distinguishable from any other North Carolina limited liability company, corporation, limited liability partnership, or limited partnership.

-3. Is the URL available?
 We recommend that you check to see if your business name is available as a web domain.
-Even if you don't plan to make a business website today, you may want to buy the domain name in order to prevent others from acquiring it.
+Even if you don’t plan to make a business website right away, this is an extremely important step that will prevent others from acquiring it, potentially saving you both time and money in the long term.

 Find a Domain Now